Fees indicated are based on the current academic year (2018/19) and are subject to change next year.

 Where will I learn?

-- Input sessions are dedicated training and computer rooms at our Acton site.
+- Input sessions are dedicated training and computer rooms at our Hammersmith site.

 - Observations will take place at your place of work.